Transport and Driving in Japan

 If living in Japan, expats can purchase electronic cards that act as rechargeable tickets when riding JR and some private lines.
 Simply recharge the card as often as necessary.

 Subways function similarly to trains, as in the ticket process is the same.
-However, subway systems are only found in heavily populated areas and large metropolises.
+However, subway systems in Japan are only found in heavily populated areas and large metropolises.

 Where a train line ends, a bus often starts.
 Not all cities or areas have regular bus routes and, even if they do, bus times may be infrequent (possibly four times a day or less).
 In major tourist areas, English will be displayed on the screen and spoken over a speaker.
 In smaller cities, Japanese will be the only language displayed or heard.